Where can I use Wi-Fi?

 To use Wi-Fi away from home, you need to find a public Wi-Fi network.

-Public Wi-Fi is commonly available in shopping centres, libraries, cafes and government buildings.
+Public Wi-Fi is commonly available in shopping centres, libraries, cafés and government buildings.
 Look for signs that say Free Wi-Fi or Public Wi-Fi Hotspot.

 Staying connected to public Wi-Fi

 Public Wi-Fi is free, but it isn't always fast, and the reception may not be very strong.
-It should be OK for opening basic web pages, but maybe not for viewing photos or watching videos.
+It should be OK for opening basic web pages, but maybe not very reliable for viewing photos or watching videos.

-eSafety Tip
+eSafety tip

 Public Wi-Fi is usually safe if you stick to sites that don't require your private details.
 It's not recommended to do anything on a public Wi-Fi network that involves important personal information.
 Doing your banking, updating medical records, claiming government payments or similar activities are best left until you get home.